By Renee Ticzon

 Ergonomics is more than just sitting and standing comfortably.
 It helps correct the form of a person, which is essential for a child developing habits.
 As the kid grows, these habits that are formed in childhood helps maintain the child’s good posture.

-“It’s better to have that foundation as a kid so that when they grow up, the problems that usually arise when the growth spurt begins, will lessen” said Sir Randel Lapuz, a physiologist and licensed physical therapist from ProHealth Philippines.
+“It’s better to have that foundation as a kid so that when they grow up, the problems that usually arise when the growth spurt begins, will lessen” said Sir Randel Lapuz, a licensed physical therapist from ProHealth Sports and Spinal PT Centers, Philippines

 While having good posture may be important for its aesthetic value, the truth is that its benefits are often undervalued.

-According to Sir Lapuz, by having good posture, the chest muscles will open up, letting more air flow through the bloodstream, giving more oxygen to the brain.
+According to Sir Lapuz, by having good posture, the chest muscles will open up, letting more airflow through the bloodstream, giving more oxygen into the lungs and into the bloodstream, giving more nutrients to the brain.
 It also improves the digestive system as good posture decreases the instances of hyperacidity or heartburn because it does not put pressure on the stomach (due to slouching and squeezing).
-Good posture also helps loosen pectoral tightness and strengthens upper back muscles which can prevent any pain or injuries often linked to muscle weakness.
+Good posture also helps decrease pectoral tightness and upper back muscle weakness, preventing any discomfort and, in the long run, pain due to muscular imbalance.

 So when a child develops these habits early on, then they won’t have to deal with correcting what they got used to.
 Instead, their focus will be on maintaining what they have been doing in their younger years.